forEach

 ): (parent: HellaElement) => void

-• each: The data to iterate over.
-Can be a static array, a signal containing an array, or a function that returns an array.
+• each: An array, a signal containing an array, or a function that returns an array.

-• use: A function that is called for each item in the array and should return a renderable VNode.
+• use: A function that is called for each item in the array and should return a renderable node.

-• Returns: A function that HellaJS uses internally to append the list to a parent element.
+• Returns: A function that is used internally to append the list to a parent element.

 Basic Usage